Poverty: Environmentalism

-The poor tend to suffer most from environmental degradation caused by reckless exploitation of natural resources by the rich.
+The poor tend to suffer most from environmental degradation caused by exploitation of natural resources.
 For example, it is estimated that 92% of accumulated greenhouse gas emissions can be attributed to countries from the Global North while 8% of emissions are attributed to countries from the Global South.
 However, developing countries suffer 99% of the casualties attributable to climate change.
 This unfair distribution of environmental burdens and benefits has generated the global environmental justice and climate justice movement.

 The Brundtland Report concluded that poverty causes environmental degradation, while other theories like environmentalism of the poor conclude that the global poor may be the most important force for sustainability.
 A 2013 World Bank report estimated that climate change was likely to hinder future attempts to reduce poverty with a 2016 UN report claiming that by 2030, an additional 122 million more people could be driven to extreme poverty because of climate change.
 The possible impacts of a temperature rise of 2 °C include: regular food shortages in Sub-Saharan Africa; a deficiency in water availability, with droughts predicted to happen much faster and last longer; degradation and loss of reefs in South East Asia, resulting in reduced fish stocks; and coastal communities and cities more vulnerable to increasingly violent storms.

 Green imperialism is the term used to refer to influencing poorer nations in the name of environmentalism.
 Green colonialism is grabbing of land in the name of environmentalism.
 Fortress conservation is the conservation model based on the belief that biodiversity protection is best achieved by creating protected areas in isolation from humans and this has led to the eviction of indigenous people.